 Now, much has been touted about the advantages caused by drinking water.
 For instance, Ayurveda, a form of alternative medicine that is practiced in the US, calls on using water to get rid of the toxins in your body.
 However, is it true that drinking too much water can cure all your ailments?
 Let’s find out.

 What happens when you drink too much water?

 For instance, consider the following:

-The U.S. Geological Survey through U.S. Department of the Interior says that “up to 60% of the human body is water.”
+The U.S. Geological Survey through U.S. Department of the Interior, says that “up to 60% of the human body is water.”
 The numerous benefits of drinking water include the following:

 - Assists in removing waste.
 If you are dehydrated, the colon takes water from the stool to keep your water levels up.
 When this happens, you’ll suffer when you sit on the toilet, so to speak, as you would be constipated.
 Likewise, your urine is a good indicator of how hydrated you are.
 For instance, if your urine is odorless and light in color, which means you’re getting enough water.
-If it smells or is dark in color, then that means you need more water.
-Controls calories.
+If it smells or is dark in color, then that means you mean more water.

+- Controls calories.
 Drinking water before each meal is known to be an effective method to keep weight gain at bay.
 By drinking water before eating, you would feel fuller, sooner.
 Likewise, if you opt to drink water (which does not have any added sugar or calories), then you would be quenching your thirst without having to take on more calories.
 Eating food that is rich in water (such as watermelons) is also recognized as a good way to lose weight.

 Of course, these are just some of the more renowned benefits of drinking enough water.
 While it doesn’t have taste, you can never discount the health benefits that it can give you.
 So, bottoms up!